Section 1 - Introduction

 Section 6 – Voting

-Regular Members in good standing shall be eligible to vote for board members, officers if not in contravention to other directives of these Bylaws, and on matters properly before the membership for vote.
-Voting rights are limited to living persons.
+Regular Members in good standing shall be eligible to vote for board members and on other matters properly before the membership for vote.
+Voting is limited to living persons.

 Voting by Proxy: Eligible members may vote by proxy at general membership meetings.
 The proxy must be executed in writing, signed by the grantor of the proxy and naming the eligible member who is authorized to vote on matters at a specific official meeting of the membership.
 The proxy shall be recorded by the Secretary and made part of the official minutes of the meeting.
 Only one proxy vote per contested position may be cast by an eligible member in the election process.